A look at mortgage rates over time

 Keep in mind that average mortgage rates are just a benchmark.
 Borrowers with good credit and strong finances often get mortgage rates well below the industry norm.

 So rather than looking only at average rates, check your personalized rates to see what you qualify for.

 - 30-year rate chart

 - Average rates by year

 - Historical perspective

-Average 30-year mortgage rates since 1972
+Historical 30-year mortgage rates chart

 |Year||Average 30-Year Rate||Year||Average 30-Year Rate||Year||Average 30-Year Rate|